hmlendea/stellaris-ui-character-traits/README.md

 It is actively tested (and developed) on **Linux**, where it is guaranteed to work with either the native version of the game or through Steam Play.

 It should also be compatible with any other mods.

+# Contributions

+You are welcome to bring any suggestion, feedback or modification to this project.

+Here are a few ways in which you can do so:
+ - Commenting directly on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2048878128) page
+ - Raising a new [issue](https://github.com/hmlendea/stellaris-ui-character-traits/issues) for this project
+ - Creating a git pull request _(This requires git knowledge)_